 Choose something lighter that will dry fast and won’t weigh you down.
 Long sleeves and pants will help protect you from minor scrapes and sticks as well as bugs.
 You can roll up your sleeves, but it does not work well for pants.

-Footwear is essential.
+Footwear is essential, so you have to know what to look for.
 Avoid heavy, mudhole-stomper boots, and any fashion footwear.
 For your first hike, the most important thing about your shoes is certainty: the certainty they won’t give you blisters!

 A well-worn pair of sneakers or boots will work fine.
 Specialty outdoor “trail” shoes are ideal for a reason, offering an unbeatable combination of ruggedness, grip, and light weight.